 The heavy metals concentration recorded in the oyster flesh, shell, Lagoon water and sediment during the wet season were lower than the dry season, this may be due to rainfall and river overflow that normally occur during the wet season, which as a result reduce the heavy metals concentrations.
 This was contrary to results reported by Chattopadhyay et al. (2002) and Akinrotimi et al. (2015).
 The differential concentration of metals observed in each site is a reflection of the commercial and municipal activities in the different areas that supply their run offs to the different sections of the Lagoon.
 The results obtained in this research were within the limit of WHO and FAO standard for bivalves.
-This was contrary to the work of Uaboi-Egbenni et al., (2010) who reported heavy metals concentration higher than the standard limit.
+This was contrary to the work of Uaboi-Egbenni et al. (2010) who reported heavy metals concentration higher than the standard limit.
 This is an indication that the location of the research was contaminated but not polluted with all the heavy metals detected.

+Bioaccumulations of heavy metals are used for environmental monitoring largely because aquatic organisms are in direct contact with the contaminated water.
 The bio-water accumulation factors (BWAF) of the heavy metals showed that the oyster flesh accumulated all the seven heavy metals detected in the lagoon but in varying concentrations with Fe (>20mg/l) as the highest while Cd ( $\leq 0.6$ mg/l) was recorded as the lowest accumulated heavy metals.
 The accumulation of the heavy metals in the flesh of the species was slightly higher during the dry season than the wet season.
 The bio-sediment accumulation factors (BSAF) of all the heavy metals in the oyster flesh were less than 1 (<1mg/l).
 Though the sediment had the highest heavy metals concentration, the bioaccumulation results indicated that the oyster accumulated most of the detected heavy metals from the Lagoon water.
 This could be explained as the presence of higher metal contents in soluble form in water than in the sediment.
 This is in support by Scanes (1993), who detected that the immediate source of metals for bivalves is the water soluble metals.